 According to this eye-opening video on the Life of a Toothbrush, the average person uses 300 toothbrushes in their lifetime.
 That equates to billions toothbrushes finding their way to landfills every.single.year.
-That amount of waste is incomprehensible.

 That’s why we’re taking a bite out of plastic dental care and diving into zero waste toothbrushes, or rather lower waste toothbrushes, as you’ll see shortly.

 Remember, the zero waste lifestyle doesn’t always literally mean zero waste; it means doing the best we can to reduce our waste, and unfortunately, zero waste toothbrushes are one of those things where we simply have no choice but to accept that caveat of imperfection.